Curly Lambeau

 From 1920 to 1949, Lambeau was the head coach and general manager of the Packers, with near-total control over the team's day-to-day operations.
 He led his team to over 200 wins and six NFL championships, including three straight from 1929 to 1931.
-He shares the distinction with rival George Halas of the Chicago Bears and later, Bill Belichick of the New England Patriots of having the most NFL championships by a coach.
+He is tied with rival George Halas of the Chicago Bears and Bill Belichick of the New England Patriots for the most NFL championships by a coach.
 Lambeau also coached eight players who went on to be elected into the Pro Football Hall of Fame.
 With players such as quarterback Arnie Herber and split end Don Hutson, his teams revolutionized the use of the passing game in football.
-After a falling out with the Packers Board of Directors, Lambeau left the Packers to coach the Chicago Cardinals and Washington Redskins, each for two seasons, before retiring in 1953.
+After a falling-out with the Packers' board of directors, Lambeau left the Packers to coach the Chicago Cardinals and Washington Redskins, each for two seasons, before retiring in 1953.

 For his accomplishments, Lambeau has been widely recognized and honored.
 He was named to the NFL 1920s All-Decade Team as one of the top halfbacks in the league's first decade of existence.
 He was an inaugural inductee to the Pro Football Hall of Fame in 1963 and the Green Bay Packers Hall of Fame in 1970 in recognition for his role as founder, player, and coach of the Packers.
-Shortly after his death in 1965, the Packers home stadium, which is still in use today, was renamed to Lambeau Field in his honor.
+Two months after his death in 1965, the Packers home stadium, which is still in use today, was renamed Lambeau Field in his honor.

-Early life
+Early life and college

 Curly Lambeau was born April 9, 1898, in Green Bay, Wisconsin, to Marcelin Lambeau and Mary LaTour, both of Belgian descent.
 Lambeau attended Green Bay East High School, where he was identified as a standout athlete.
 He played for the football team all four years of high school and was named captain in 1917 as a senior.
 Green Bay Press-Gazette sportswriter George Whitney Calhoun noted in September 1917 that Lambeau was trying out for the University of Wisconsin freshmen football team as "one of the best gridiron prospects that has ever been turned out of a high school".
 However, Lambeau never ended up enrolling at Wisconsin.

 After graduating from high school, he worked for his father in the construction business and participated in different local football teams.
-In 1918, Lambeau attended the University of Notre Dame and played for legendary college coach Knute Rockne, making the Notre Dame Fighting Irish football team's varsity squad.
+In 1918, Lambeau attended the University of Notre Dame and played for college coach Knute Rockne, making the Notre Dame Fighting Irish football team's varsity squad.
 However a severe case of tonsillitis forced him to miss the 1919 spring semester.
 He never returned to Notre Dame.
 After a long recovery from tonsillitis, Lambeau went to work as a shipping clerk at the Indian Packing Company for $250 a month.